AdaptivMCP/AdaptivMCP/docs/ARCHITECTURE_AND_SAFETY.md

 - Enforce `_ensure_write_allowed`.
 - Wrap the corresponding GitHub REST endpoints.

-These tools work together with the commit orchestrations described above to support branch-first workflows where every change is reviewed in a pull request.
+These tools work together with the commit orchestrations described above to support branch-based workflows where every change is reviewed in a pull request.

 ---